mfox0914/data-science-S2025/challenges/c11-psaap-assignment.md

     conservative.
 - What interval for `T_norm` would you recommend the design team to plan around?
-  - They should design around x = 1, L = 0.2, W = 0.04, U_0 = 1.0, as
+  - The design team should plan around a T_norm interval of approximately \[1.457, 2.296\].
+This prediction interval is based on their proposed design (x = 1, L = 0.2, W = 0.04, U₀ = 1.0) and
-    this model covers more than the required amount (80%) of values to account for.
+    captures about 80% of possible T_norm outcomes, satisfying their reliability requirement.
 - Are there any other recommendations you would provide?
   - Yes, I would recommend investigating whether additional controllable inputs could further narrow uncertainty.
 Running sensitivity